 The Crown at Woolhope village has good beer and food, and is likely to be packed on a Sunday.
-The nearby Butchers Arms closed in May 2019.
+The nearby Butchers Arms has re-opened and is worth checking out.

 Separate entry for Fownhope, above.

 Kilpeck Church (SO444305), left.
 Well worth a detour for the carvings (not just around the door!).
 There are quite a few web sites with info.
-Sacred Destinations has some good photos and history.
 Also check out Kilpeck Inn, which wants to be the greenest pub around.

 Visit Herefordshire Churches web site has basic information on many of the most interesting churches in the county.

 Hereford Cathedral The famous Mappa Mundi, Chained Library, “wonderful carvings in stone and wood, fine tapestries, and beautiful stained glass” all worth a visit.
 And outside there’s also the sculpture of Elgar leaning on his bicycle – there’s a video 360 degree view on YouTube (better with the sound off).